Avalanche powered by Wavelink

-From the Web Console, you can suspend or throttle communication between the enterprise server and device servers.
-When communication is suspended, the device servers are not allowed to contact the enterprise server until the connection is resumed.
-When communication is throttled, the device servers will no longer send device statistics updates to the enterprise server.
+From the Web Console, you can suspend or throttle communication between the Enterprise Server and mobile device servers.
+When communication is suspended, the device servers are not allowed to contact the Enterprise Server until the connection is resumed.
+When communication is throttled, the device servers will no longer send device statistics updates to the Enterprise Server.
 This reduces network traffic, but still allows for profiles and alerts to be sent and received.

 This feature does not restrict traffic of smart device servers, only with the mobile device servers.